xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/ImportOtherTables.rst

 	$GLOBALS['TYPO3_CONF_VARS']['EXTCONF']['ig_ldap_sso_auth']['extraDataProcessing'][]
 		= 'EXT:extension/Path/To/Class/ClassName.php:ClassName';

-Your class has to implement the :code:`Tx_IgLdapSsoAuth_Utility_ExtraDataProcessorInterface` interface.
+Your class has to implement the :code:`\Causal\IgLdapSsoAuth\Utility\ExtraDataProcessorInterface` interface.
 This implies implementing a method called :code:`processExtraData` which will receive the following arguments:

 $userTable
   The name of the user table that was just handled